Fairy: Historical development

 The term fairy is sometimes used to describe any magical creature, including goblins and gnomes, while at other times, the term describes only a specific type of ethereal creature or sprite.

-Historical origins of fairies range from various traditions from Persian mythology to European folklore such as of Brythonic (Bretons, Welsh, Cornish), Gaelic (Irish, Scots, Manx), and Germanic peoples, and of Middle French medieval romances.
+Explanations for the origins of fairies range from Persian mythology to the folklore of the Brythonic (Bretons, Welsh, Cornish), Gaelic (Irish, Scots, Manx), and Germanic peoples, and from the pages of Middle French medieval romances.

 According to some historians, such as Barthélemy d'Herbelot, fairies were adopted from and influenced by the peris of Persian mythology.
 Peris were angelic beings that were mentioned in antiquity in pre-Islamic Persia as early as the Achaemenid Empire.
 Peris were later described in various Persian works in great detail such as the Shahnameh by Ferdowsi.
 A peri was illustrated to be fair, beautiful, and extravagant nature spirits that were supported by wings.
 This may have influenced migratory Germanic and Eurasian settlers into Europe, or been transmitted during early exchanges.
 The similarities could also be attributed to a shared Proto-Indo-European mythology.

 In the Middle Ages, fairie was used adjectivally, meaning "enchanted" (as in fairie knight, fairie queene), but also became a generic term for various "enchanted" creatures during the Late Middle English period.
 Literature of the Elizabethan era conflated elves with the fairies of Romance culture, rendering these terms somewhat interchangeable.
 The modern concept of "fairy" in the narrower sense is unique to English folklore, later made diminutive in accordance with prevailing tastes of the Victorian era, as in "fairy tales" for children.

 The Victorian era and Edwardian era saw a heightened increase of interest in fairies.
 The Celtic Revival cast fairies as part of Ireland's cultural heritage.
-Carole Silvers and others suggested this fascination of English antiquarians arose from a reaction to greater industrialization and loss of older folk ways.
+Carole Silver and others suggested this fascination of English antiquarians arose from a reaction to greater industrialization and loss of older folk ways.